ATeaDaze/ateadaze.github.io/blackjack/README.md

   * Fix: set card offset to limit range of check `(52-cardsInPlay-4)`
 * [ ] [WIP] Optimize `findUniqueCard()`

+# POSSIBLE BUG

+**NOTE:** Blackjack typically used 2 to 5 decks shuffled together.
+This may not be a bug so increasing the pool to draw from all 104 cards may be a more accurate solution

+* [ ] Rarely draws duplicate cards when deck changes or is shuffled (duplicates don't carry over)
+  * [ ] Possible fix: force a shuffle or deck swap on new hands if < X cards remain

 # TODO

 ## General